-We performed the procedures to assess whether in all material respects the financial report gives a true and fair view, in accordance with Australian Accounting Standards, the ACNC and the Associations Incorporations Act 1987, a true and fair view which is consistent with our understanding of the Foundation's financial position and of its performance.
+We performed the procedures to assess whether in all material respects the financial report gives a true and fair view, in accordance with Australian Accounting Standards to the extent described in Note 2 and the ACNC and the Associations Incorporations Act 1987, a true and fair view which is consistent with our understanding of the Foundation's financial position and of its performance.

-In addition, our audit report has also been prepared for the members of the Foundation to meet the requirements of the Act[s] and Regulations.
+In addition, our audit report has also been prepared for the members of the Foundation to meet the requirements of the Acts and Regulations.
 Accordingly, we have performed additional work beyond that which is performed in our capacity as auditors pursuant to the ACNC and the Associations Incorporations Act 1987.
 These additional procedures included obtaining an understanding of the internal control structure for fundraising appeal activities and examination, on a test basis, of evidence supporting compliance with the accounting and associated record keeping requirements for fundraising appeal activities pursuant to the Acts and Regulations.